PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Where will Symfony be introduced?

-The new architecture will only be used in the back office for now, and at first (1.7.0.0) mainly for two pages of the back office: the Product page (and the product catalog) and the Modules page.
+The new architecture will only be used in the back office for now, and at first (1.7.0.0) mainly for two screens of the back office: the Product page (and the product catalog) and the Modules page.

-The rest of the back office will still use the legacy architecture from 1.5-1.6 – but they will be switched to the new architecture in later versions of PrestaShop.
+The rest of the back office will still use the legacy architecture from 1.5-1.6 – but they will eventually be switched to the new architecture in later versions of PrestaShop, one screen after the other.

 The two architectures will coexist while we switch more back office pages to the new architecture, in a transition phase that will take a few versions of PrestaShop.
 So, you can expect the forthcoming versions to follow the same path, converting more back office screens to Symfony.

 ### Why Symfony 2 and not 3?

-In effect, PS 1.7 should be able to work with Sf3, but for now we're targeting the current LTS of Symfony2.
-We may target Sf3 in a later version.
+In effect, PrestaShop 1.7 should be able to work with Symfony 3, but for now we're targeting the current LTS of Symfony 2, version 2.8.
+We may target version 3 in a later version.

 ## Theming changes

-### Are the planned changes going to break everything?
+### Are the planned changes to the theme system going to break everything?

-To be honest, it is likely.
-But it’s a necessary evil.
-We have specific plans related to the Starter Theme and we do not want to sacrifice good software design in favor of backward compatibility.
+To be honest, yes.
+It’s a necessary evil.
+We have specific plans related to the Starter Theme (read below), and we do not want to sacrifice good software design in favor of backward compatibility.

 ### What’s a Starter Theme?

-We call Starter Theme a minimal PrestaShop theme: it is feature-complete but has no styling, nothing to take away.<br/>
+We call Starter Theme our minimal PrestaShop theme: it is feature-complete but has no styling, and thus nothing to take away.<br/>
 But wait… no styling?!
-It might not be perfect for a customer, sure, but it should be perfect for a designer as turning the Starter Theme into a real, production-ready theme will be very easy.
+It is not to be used as-is, for sure, but it should be perfect for a designer: turning the Starter Theme into a real, production-ready theme will be very easy.

 ### Should 1.7 themes be built with Bootstrap?

 In depends on the context. <br/>
-If you're building a store with custom-made theme and modules, then you can use whatever fits your needs.<br/>
+If you're building a store with a custom-made theme and modules, then you can use whatever fits your needs.<br/>
 If you're creating a theme in order to sell it on the PrestaShop Addons marketplace, then you should use Bootstrap.

 We are very aware that the PrestaShop ecosystem is used to relying on the Bootstrap framework for both its themes and modules, and we do not want to break this expectation with the release of PS 1.7.
 We want to make sure that users who buy themes or modules from the community can always rely on their compatibility: we do not want to have merchants be confused over whether the module they chose for their shop works with their theme or not.